-Applicants may apply for no more than \$3 million in NHTF per project, however OHFA reserves the right to allocate more than \$3 million pursuant to funding availability and project need.
+Applicants may apply for no more than \$3 million in NHTF per project.
 If there are insufficient qualifying applications to commit the full NHTF award through BGF or HDGF, any remaining funds will be distributed through the Housing Credit Gap Financing (HCGF) program.

-All HDAP awards, including NHTF, must receive approval from the OHFA Board.
+HDAP funds are awarded on a competitive basis and must receive approval from the OHFA Board.
 Awarded funds are structured as a deferred loan with payment due on sale.
-The mandatory rental affordability period and the loan term are a minimum of 30 years.
+The mandatory rental affordability periodis a minimum of 30 years.
 The interest rate is 0.00%.